lorenserfass/CrackingTheCodingInterview/README.md

 Later, I polish in an IDE.

 These solutions are written before looking at the book's solutions.

-I haven't looked at any solutions from the book, or from anywhere else.
+UPDATE 12/27/2019: I still haven't looked at any solutions.
+I plan on looking at the solutions eventually and adjusting my code at that point.
+I'll make a note in this README when that happens.

 If a commit message contains "rough draft," some of the new code was just sketched out, in simulation of a coding interview, and might have problems.